Try to extend agent mode in VS Code!

 Action Description

-⌘I (Windows, Linux Ctrl+I) Start Inline Chat within the terminal to use natural language to quickly get and run a shell command.
+⌘I (Windows, Linux Ctrl+I) Start terminal inline chat to use natural language for asking about shell commands and the terminal.

 Example: how many cores on this machine?